 - What was the young person’s ethnicity, culture, religion during this time?

-- Who do we suspect might have been in the young person’s life (for example, teachers) about whom we don’t know much yet?
+- Who do we think might have been in the young person’s life (for example, teachers) about whom we don’t know much yet?

-A genogram is a pictorial display of a person's family relationships and other factors such as medical history and complicating factors.
-It is best completed with the young person and family to ensure accurate records are used.
+A genogram is a pictorial display of a person's family relationships and other factors such as mapping significant medical history and complicating factors.
+It is best completed with the young person and family to ensure records are accurate.

-The genogram can then be used to source network members, who may then volunteer to be kinship carers for the young person.
+The genogram can then be used to source network members, who may be suitable as kinship carers for the young person.